3x3 Minors of Catalecticants: Introduction

 \end{conjecture} The other one is a conjecture by Sidman and Smith \cite{SS}: \begin{conjecture} Let $k$ be a positive integer.
 If $X\subset\bb{P}^n$ is embedded by the complete linear series of a sufficiently ample line bundle, then the homogeneous ideal of the $(k-2)$-nd secant variety of $X$ is generated by the $k\times k$-minors of a $1$-generic matrix of linear forms. \end{conjecture}

-Conjecture \ref{conjss} has been proved to be false for singular $X$ \cite{bgl}, but there are no known smooth counterexamples.
+Conjecture \ref{conjss} has been proven to be false for singular $X$ \cite{bgl}, but there are no known smooth counterexamples.
 The case $X=\bb{P}^r$ is a sufficiently interesting special case.
 In \cite{bucz-bucz} it is shown that minors of catalecticants are not enough to cut out the secant varieties even for very positive embeddings of projective space.
-Both conjectures \ref{conj:ger} and \ref{conjss} are known to be true for $k=2$, by results of Pucci \cite{pucci} and Sidman and Smith \cite{SS}.
-The argument in \cite{pucci} is rather long, so we will give a simplified proof in Section \ref{sec2x2}.
-The case $k=3$ is treated in Section \ref{secmain}.
-The case $k=4$ of Conjecture \ref{conj:ger} is proved using similar techniques in \cite{raicu}.
+Both conjectures~\ref{conj:ger} and~\ref{conjss} are known to be true for $k=2$, by results of Pucci \cite{pucci} and Sidman and Smith \cite{SS}.
+The argument in \cite{pucci} is rather long, so we will give a simplified proof in Section~\ref{sec2x2}.
+The case $k=3$ is treated in Section~\ref{secmain}.
+We prove the case $k=4$ of Conjecture~\ref{conj:ger} in~\cite[Section~6.3]{raicu}, using similar techniques.

 The main tool that we will be using in our proofs is the reduction to the ``generic'' situation, as explained in \cite{raiGSS}.
 Showing the equality of the spaces of minors for the various catalecticants reduces to the more combinatorial problem of showing that certain representations of a symmetric group coincide.